ZFC without power set II: Reflection strikes back: Introduction

 In this article we obtain the following failures of the various $\DC_\delta$-schemes in models of $\ZFCminus$.

 \begin{duplicate}[\ref{th:DC_omegaHoldsDC_omega_2Fails}] Suppose that $V\models\ZFC+\CH$.
-Then every Cohen forcing extension of $V$ has a proper class transitive submodel satisfying $\ZFCminus$ in which the $\DC_{\omega}$-scheme holds, but the $\DC_{\omega_2}$-scheme fails. \end{duplicate}
+Then every Cohen forcing extension of $V$ has a proper class transitive submodel satisfying $\ZFCminus$ in which the $\DC_{\omega}$-scheme holds, but the $\DC_{\omega_2}$-scheme fails.
+If we assume further that $V = L$ holds then the $\DC_{\omega_1}$-scheme additionally fails. \end{duplicate}

-The model was constructed by Zarach in \cite{zarach82}, but we show that the $\DC_{\omega_2}$-scheme fails there.
-The status of the $\DC_{\omega_1}$-scheme in this model is open.
-Note that this model, unlike the counterexample model of \cite{friedmangitmankanovei19}, must have unboundedly many cardinals by virtue of being a proper class transitive submodel of a model of $\ZFC$. \begin{duplicate}[\ref{th:DC_deltaHOldsDC_delta++Fails}] Suppose that $V \models \ZFC + 2^\delta = \delta^+$ for some regular cardinal $\delta$.
-[3] Then every forcing extension of $V$ by the poset $\Add(\delta,1)$ has a proper class transitive submodel satisfying $\ZFCminus$ in which the $\DC_\delta$-scheme holds, but the $\DC_{\delta^{++}}$-scheme fails. \end{duplicate}
+The model above was constructed by Zarach in \cite{zarach82}, and the failure of $\DC_{\omega_1}$ follows by a result of Blass on the Cohen forcing $\Add(\omega,1)$ (see \myref{th:blassCohenReals}).
+Note that this model, unlike the counterexample model of \cite{friedmangitmankanovei19}, must have unboundedly many cardinals by virtue of being a proper class transitive submodel of a model of $\ZFC$.
+The second model is constructed by generalizing Zarach's construction as well as generalizing Blass's result to the forcing $\Add(\delta,1)$ (see \myref{th:blassCohenSubsets}).

-The model above is constructed by generalizing Zarach's construction, however in these models we are unable to determine the status of the $\DC_{\delta^+}$-scheme.
-On the other hand, we are able to remove this gap by using Jensen's forcing instead.

-\begin{duplicate}[\ref{th:HoldAndFailOmega}] Every forcing extension of $L$ by the $\omega$-length finite support product of Jensen's forcing has a proper class submodel satisfying $\ZFCminus$ in which the $\DC_\omega$-scheme holds, but the $\DC_{\omega_1}$-scheme fails. \end{duplicate}